2gatherproject/decentralized-social-apps-guide/README.md

 * [Gun](https://github.com/amark/gun) - P2P CRDT protocol implementation
 * [Holochain](https://holochain.org/)
 * [Hyperswarm](https://github.com/hyperswarm/hyperswarm) - A distributed networking stack for connecting peers.
+* [Lens Protocol](https://www.lens.xyz/) - Lens Protocol is a composable and decentralized social graph, ready for you to build on so you can focus on creating a great experience, not scaling your users.
+Built on Polygon/Ethereum chains.
 * [LibP2P](https://libp2p.io/) - A decentralized networking stack and library modularized out of The IPFS Project, and bundled separately for other tools to use
 * [IPFS](https://ipfs.io/) - An immutable, content addressed file/data sharing protocol. libp2p based
+* [Mina Protocol](https://github.com/MinaProtocol/mina) - Mina is a new cryptocurrency with a constant size blockchain, improving scaling while maintaining decentralization and security (Javascript/Browser)
 * [MPL](https://github.com/automerge/mpl) - Using Automerge and WebRTC
+* [NOSTR](https://github.com/nostr-protocol/nostr) NOSTR stands for "Notes and Other Stuff Transmitted by Relays" and is an open protocol for censorship-resistant global networks.
+[Awesome NOSTR]( https://github.com/aljazceru/awesome-nostr)
 * [Oasis](https://www.oasislabs.com/) - Secure "secret contract" protocol extended from Ethereum
 * [OrbitDB](https://github.com/orbitdb/orbit-db) - Distributed DB implementing CRDTs on IPFS
 * [Secure Scuttlebut](https://www.scuttlebutt.nz/)
 * [Steem blockchain](https://steem.com/)
+* [Waku](https://our.status.im/waku-decentralized-communication-for-web3/) - Decentralized, off-chain communications channel for Web3
 * [WebRTC](https://webrtc.org/)
 * [Yggdrasil](https://github.com/yggdrasil-network/yggdrasil-go) - Scalable routing as an encrypted IPv6 overlay network
 * [Zot](https://zotlabs.org/help/en/about/about) - Used in Aether and Hubzilla platforms